History of political science: Renaissance

 During the Italian Renaissance, Niccolò Machiavelli established the emphasis of modern political science on direct empirical observation of political institutions and actors.
-In his treatise, The Prince, Machiavelli posits a realist viewpoint, arguing that even evil means should be considered if they help to acquire and maintain a ruler's state.
+In his treatise, The Prince, Machiavelli famously posited that at certain times in a prince's reign, controversial means should be considered if they help establish a prince royal authority.
 Machiavelli therefore also argues against the use of idealistic models in politics, and has been described as the father of the "politics model" of political science.
-Machiavelli takes a different tone in his lesser known work, the Discourses of Livy.
-In this work he expounds on the virtues of republicanism and what it means to be a good citizen.
+In this work he expounds on how one should proceed in establishing and running a republic.
 However, some similar themes from The Prince can even be found in the Discourses as well.

 Later, the expansion of the scientific paradigm during the Enlightenment further pushed the study of politics beyond normative determinations.

 Enlightenment

 The works of the French philosophers Voltaire, Rousseau, Diderot to name a few are paragon for political analysis, social science, social and political critic.
 Their influence leading to the French revolution has been enormous in the development of modern democracy throughout the world.

-Like Machiavelli, Thomas Hobbes, well known for his theory of the social contract, believed that a strong central power, such as a monarchy, was necessary to rule the innate selfishness of the individual but neither of them believed in the divine right of kings.
+Thomas Hobbes, well known for his theory of the social contract, believed that a strong central power, such as a monarchy, was necessary to rule the innate selfishness of the individual but neither of them believed in the divine right of kings.
 John Locke, on the other hand, who gave us Two Treatises of Government and who did not believe in the divine right of kings either, sided with Aquinas and stood against both Machiavelli and Hobbes by accepting Aristotle's dictum that man seeks to be happy in a state of social harmony as a social animal.
 Unlike Aquinas' preponderant view on the salvation of the soul from original sin, Locke believed man comes into this world with a mind that is basically a tabula rasa.
 According to Locke, an absolute ruler as proposed by Hobbes is unnecessary, for natural law is based on reason and equality, seeking peace and survival for man.

 The new Western philosophical foundations that emerged from the pursuit of reason during the Enlightenment era helped pave the way for policies that emphasized a need for a separation of church and state.
 Principles similar to those that dominated the material sciences could be applied to society as a whole, originating the social sciences.
 Politics could be studied in a laboratory as it were, the social milieu.
 In 1787, Alexander Hamilton wrote: "...The science of politics like most other sciences has received great improvement."
 (The Federalist Papers Number 9 and 51).
 Both the marquis d'Argenson and the abbé de Saint-Pierre described politics as a science; d'Argenson was a philosopher and de Saint-Pierre an allied reformer of the Enlightenment.

 Other important figures in American politics who participated in the Enlightenment were Benjamin Franklin, George Mason, and Thomas Jefferson.